The Bankrate promise

 How to lower your car insurance after a speeding ticket in Washington

-An increase in premiums may be expected, but there are several strategies available to help offset the costs.
-Even with a speeding ticket on your record, you can still find affordable car insurance and stay within budget.
+You’ll likely see a car insurance premium surcharge at renewal following a speeding ticket, but there are several strategies available to potentially help offset the costs.
+Even with a speeding ticket on your record, you can likely still find affordable car insurance and stay within budget.

 Get quotes from other car insurance companies

 One of the most effective methods for lowering car insurance rates is likely to shop around and compare rates from multiple Washington auto insurers.
 The average rates below highlight how different companies may weigh a speeding ticket conviction when determining rates in Washington.
 Comparing quotes from several insurers may show you which could offer you the lowest rates for your circumstances.